mcc-us/mcc-us.github.io.bkup/_posts/2024-01-28-trial-balance.md

 title: trial-balances
 tags: reporting
 ---
-{: .box-warning}
-Reporting NEEDS **Who, What, When: Time Period**

 {: .box-success}
-TB - List all accounts in order: **A, L, O(wners Equity), Rev, Exp**<br>then check for equal balances
+TB - List all accounts in order: **A, L, O(wners Equity), Rev, Exp**<br>&nbsp;&nbsp;then check for equal balances.

 ---

-Trial balances are a valuable tool in the accounting process.
-They promote accuracy, identify potential issues, facilitate financial statement preparation, and serve as an internal control.
+Trial balances promote accuracy, identify potential issues, facilitate financial statement preparation, and serve as an internal control.

 1. Enter the ending balance of each account in the appropriate Debit or Credit column.